This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I’ve come across a few that made absolutely no sense whatsoever.
 Take the Forest River model numbers I used in the opening of this article.
 I still have no idea what they stand for.
 DSO?
 The only thing I have been able to find is “Dealer Stock Only” on Forest River’s website.

-In most instances, the number in your model number reflects the length of the RV.
+In most instances, the number in your model number reflects the length of the RV and other floor plan accessories.
 You might be saying, “My model number says 201 and my rig is 24′ long”.
 You would be right.
 The number is the length of “livable space” inside the RV.

 According to the RVIA, the advertised length should be the usable floor plan length.
 The tongue and the bumper of the RV are not included in the measurement.
 Is this always the case.
 No. Just like with the abbreviations, not all manufacturers follow the “rule”.
 They are free to place whatever letters and numbers they wish to identify their specific floorplans.